Pharmacogenomics from your existing DNA data

 What happens to my DNA data?+

 Your uploaded file and the results derived from it are stored encrypted, at rest and in transit, so your results persist and can be updated over time.
 We do not sell your genetic data, share it with health insurers or employers, or use it for advertising.
-You stay in control: export your data or delete all of it from your account at any time — deletion removes your genetic data across our systems.
+You stay in control: delete your genetic data and everything derived from it at any time from your account, and request an export by contacting support.
+Deletion removes your genetic data across our systems.

 Who benefits most from pharmacogenomic analysis?+